-"Tax Jurisdiction" means the European part of the Kingdom of the Netherlands or any political subdivision or any authority thereof or therein having power to tax.
+"Tax Jurisdiction" means The Netherlands or any political subdivision or any authority thereof or therein having power to tax.

 8. PRESCRIPTION

 The Covered Bonds and Coupons will become void unless presented for payment within a period of five years after the Relevant Date (as defined in Condition 7 (Taxation)) therefor, subject in each case to the provisions of Condition 5(b) (Payments - Presentation of Definitive Covered Bonds and Coupons).